ma-al/gh18-p77/README.md

 Code and tech for [GovHack 2018, Canberra](https://2018.hackerspace.govhack.org/events/canberra_australian_capital_territory).

 # Project Introduction
-According to the Australian Bureau of Statistics 2016 Census, the Australian population is ageing, with the proportion of people over 65 years has steadily increased over the last century.

-Councils, governments, and private enterprises need to adapt to the changing populations - but where do they start?
-How can we predict where to build or expand the appropriate infrastructure (e.g. bus stops) and services (e.g. hospitals) in preparation?

 The Age-Friendly Planning Tool maps government data on population projections for the Canberra region and assists users in identifying areas requiring increased support and development, now and into the future.

-The intended users of our tool are town planners, government and private enterprises, and potentially even older Canberrans.
+The intended users of our tool are town planners, government and private enterprises - and potentially older Canberrans.

-Our tool maps data from the Australian Institute of Health and Welfare on ageing population predictions and data from the Department of Health on current aged care services for Canberra to help understand what areas may require age-friendly resources and infrastructure.
-It also combines local ACT Government data on bus stop locations to identify where additional stops may be needed to support older residents who rely on public transport.
+Our tool maps data from the Australian Institute of Health and Welfare on ageing population predictions and data from the Department of Health on current aged care services in Canberra to help understand what areas may require age-friendly resources and infrastructure.
+It also combines ACT Government data on bus stop locations to identify where additional stops may be needed to support older residents who rely on public transport.

-The age friendly planning tool exposes a visualisation front-end on both desktops and mobile.
-It relies on an analytics backend that does data processing and storage up in the cloud.
+The age-friendly planning tool presents a front-end visualisation that is available on desktop and mobile.
+It relies on an analytics back-end for data processing and stores data up in the cloud.
 This architecture enables flexibility and mobility on the part of the user and allows the system to scale for higher performance.

-The intention of our project is to demonstrate how a range of government data could be combined to predict and support the needs of older Canberrans.
-In addition to the data sets we have used, additional government such as data on footpaths, pedestrian crashes, hospitals and health care facilities could be included to better identify all areas of development in preparation for aging populations.
+The intention of our project is to demonstrate how a range of government data can be combined to predict and support the needs of older Canberrans.
+In addition to the datasets we have used, additional government data such as data on footpaths, pedestrian crashes, hospitals and health care facilities could be included to better identify all areas of development to prepare for aging populations.
 Our mapping tool could be expanded on a larger geographic scale to encourage a whole-of-government collaborative approach across Australia.

 # Data Story